-Participants were then administered the SDRS WKT-test provided participants a chance to prove their knowledge of the previously listed words by providing brief definitions or synonyms.
-Participants were instructed that “there was no need to guess” on the WKT-test to help that bogus responses were indeed acts of faking.
+One subset of Participants were then administered the SDRS (n=45) and a different subset was administered the NPQ (n=213).
+The WKT-test then provided participants a chance to prove their knowledge of the previously listed words by providing brief definitions or synonyms.
+Participants were instructed that “there was no need to guess” on the WKT-test to help insure that bogus responses were indeed acts of overclaiming.

 Results

-The participants' word knowledge faking was scored for each word on a one or two point scale.
-If, If the participant replied “yes” to knowledge of a word, but did not provide any definition or synonym one (fake) point was awarded .
-If the participant had indicated “yes” they knew the word yet produced a clearly bogus definition, they were given two (fake) points.
-Points were totaled to produce a "fake score".
+The participants' word knowledge overclaiming was scored for each word on a one or two point scale.
+If, If the participant replied “yes” to knowledge of a word, but did not provide any definition or synonym one (overclaiming) point was awarded .
+If the participant had indicated “yes” they knew the word yet produced a clearly bogus definition, they were given two (overclaiming) points.
+Points were totaled to produce a "overclaiming score".
 If one responded by saying “no” they did not know the word, no points were assigned for a correct or incorrect definition.
-The total possible fake score was 40 points.
+The total possible overclaiming score was 40 points.
 Three people declined to participate and another two were excluded due to incomplete responses.

-The mean total fake score was 10.93 with a standard deviation of 5.86.
-The mean fake score for the participants who were women was 10.33 with a standard deviation of 5.30.
-For men, the mean fake score was 11.50 with a standard deviation of 6.41 Fake score did not differ significantly across gender.
+The mean total overclaiming score was 10.93 with a standard deviation of 5.86 (see Figure 1).
+The mean overclaiming score for the participants who were women was 10.33 with a standard deviation of 5.30.
+For men, the mean overclaiming score was 11.50 with a standard deviation of 6.41 Overclaiming score did not differ significantly across gender.

-Figure shows the normal distribution of fake scores.
-The lowest fake score was 0 (n=6), The highest fake score was 27 (n=1), the median score was 8.0 ( n=25 ) and the modal fake score was 5 (n= 29) The mean number of correctly defined words was 12.392, Std=4.096)
+Figure 1 shows the relatively normal distribution of overclaiming scores.
+The lowest overclaiming score was 0 (n=6/2.4%), The highest overclaiming score was 27 (n=1), the median score was 8.0 ( n=25 ) and the modal overclaiming score was 5 (n= 29) The mean number of correctly defined words was 12.392, Std=4.096)

 The SDRS assessment measured levels of one’s tendency to respond in ways that are assumed to be socially desirable (Marlowe & Crowne, 1960).
 Standardized scoring was used to determine whether responses, either “true” or “false”, leaned towards the spectrum of social desirability.
 One point was given to participants who responded with the socially desirable response.
 The maximum possible SDRS score was 33.
 The mean score for SDRS was 14.57 with a standard deviation 4.85.
 SDRS did not differ across gender.
 For women, the mean SDRS score was 13.85 with a standard deviation of 4.95.
 The mean SDRS score for men was 15.23 with a standard deviation of 4.78.

-A simple regression was used to assess the relationship to fake score and SDRS but results were not significant.
-Another simple regression was used to assess the relationship between faking to score on the NPQ.
+A simple regression was used to assess the relationship to overclaiming score and SDRS but results were not significant.
+Another simple regression was used to assess the relationship between overclaiming to score on the NPQ.
 The results were not significant.

 Discussion

 WKT produces reliable results.
-Not different between gender, small std, the vast majority everyone faked?
-We may need to assess faking by number of unknown words.because if all words are known then there is little room for faking
+Not different between gender, small std, the vast majority everyone overclaimingd?
+We may need to assess overclaiming by number of unknown words.because if all words are known then there is little room for overclaiming

 Produces a relatively normal distribution

 refs.
 We anticipate a logical relationship between narcissism, social desr , and other personality characteristics.
-Yet these factors were not significantly related to faking.?
+Yet these factors were not significantly related to overclaiming.?
 Why NOT?
-We will continue in our studies to seek other personality factors that may predict faking.
+We will continue in our studies to seek other personality factors that may predict overclaiming.
 For example, individuals with fragile self-esteem may engage in self-enhancement tactics as a way to defend against a threat to their self worth.
 (Griffith, 2011).

 .